Robert J. Shillman: Professional activities

-Shillman sits on the board of trustees at the Northeastern University.
+Shillman formerly sat on the board of trustees at the Northeastern University, and is considered a "Trustee Emeritus" by the university.

 Political activities

 Shillman sits on boards of The Friends of the Israel Defense Forces, The Jewish Foundation for the Righteous, and the David Horowitz Freedom Center.

-He also funds Brigitte Gabriel´s ACT!, James O'Keefe's Project Veritas, Frontpage magazines and Rebel News and argues against the US accepting Syrian Muslim refugees.
-He has been described as a counter-jihad "elite".
-President George W. Bush appointed Shillman to serve on the Honorary Delegation to accompany him to Jerusalem for the celebration of the 60th anniversary of the State of Israel in May 2008.
+In May 2008, President George W. Bush appointed him to serve on the Honorary Delegation to accompany him to Jerusalem for the celebration of the 60th anniversary of the State of Israel.

+He has funded Brigitte Gabriel's ACT for America, James O'Keefe's Project Veritas, FrontPage Magazine and Rebel News, and has argued against the US accepting Syrian Muslim refugees.

+He has been described as a counter-jihad "elite" and high-profile financier.
+In and around August 2017, he funded several far-right counter-jihad activists who were appointed "Shillman Fellows".
+Among these fellows were Laura Loomer, Raheem Kassam and Katie Hopkins.

-In August 2018, it was revealed by The Times that Shillman had been providing finances to British far-right activist Tommy Robinson by helping to pay his "five figure salary", although at the time of writing this arrangement had ended.
+In August 2018, it was revealed by The Times that Shillman had been providing finances to British far-right activist Tommy Robinson by helping to pay his "five figure salary".

-In January 2021, it was revealed by OpenSecrets that Shillman paid nearly $214,000 in 2017 to help Dutch conservative politician Geert Wilders pay for his successful legal defence in an indictment for hate speech against Muslims in general and Moroccans in particular.
+In January 2021, it was revealed by OpenSecrets that Shillman paid nearly $214,000 in 2017 to help Dutch politician Geert Wilders pay for his successful legal defence in an indictment for hate speech against Muslims in general and Moroccans in particular.

+In November 2025 it was revealed that he pulled a $2,000,000 pledge from Turning Point USA due to Charlie Kirk's involvement with Tucker Carlson.

 Philanthropy

-He instituted the Cognex Community Donations Program that supports several causes in the towns and cities where the company's regional offices are located.
+He instituted the Cognex Community Donations Program, which supports several causes in the towns and cities where the company's regional offices are located.

 Shillman also established the Perseverance Awards at Cognex to reward those individuals who have devoted significant time to the company's success.
-The awards increase in value, and when an employee reaches 25 years of service he/she is given the opportunity to become a philanthropist.
-The company sets up a charitable giving account in the employee's name and under his/her control, funded with $25,000 to donate to the employee's choice of IRS-approved charities.
+The awards increase in value, and when an employee reaches 25 years of service they are given the opportunity to become a philanthropist.
+The company sets up a charitable giving account in the employee's name and under their control, funded with $25,000 to donate to the employee's choice of IRS-approved charities.

 Shillman has made substantial financial gifts to Northeastern University, which named a classroom building Shillman Hall in his honor, and to Waseda University, which named the building housing its Center for Entrepreneurship in his honor, and to the Technion – Israel Institute of Technology, which named the plaza of its physics center in his honor.
 He has endowed three professorships, the Robert J. Shillman Career Development Professorship at MIT, the Robert J. Shillman Trustee Professor of Entrepreneurship at Northeastern University and the Robert J. Shillman Career Advancement Chair at the Israel Institute of Technology.

 Starting in 2006, Shillman has waived his annual salary and bonus at Cognex and has requested that those amounts be donated each year to charity.